or-carmeli/DevOps-EKS-Terraform/README.md

 Access the application via the domain: http://www.example.com

-* Following these steps should enable you to set up public access to your NGINX application via a DNS name and verify its functionality.
+Following these steps should enable you to set up public access to your NGINX application via a DNS name and verify its functionality.

-## Additional Notes
+## Additional Notes & Considerations
 - Update and review Terraform state regularly (manually/CronJob).
 - Security: Make sure your security groups and firewall rules allow traffic on port 80 to your Kubernetes cluster.
 - DNS Propagation: Sometimes DNS changes can take a while to propagate; you can check the status using various online DNS lookup tools.